influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/update.md

   - /influxdb/cloud/organizations/buckets/bucket-schema
 ---

-The `influx bucket-schema update` command updates the measurement schema of a bucket in InfluxDB.
+The `influx bucket-schema update` command updates the schema of an InfluxDB bucket that has the `explicit` schema-type.

-`bucket-schema update` requires a bucket with an [`explicit` schema-type](/influxdb/v2.0/reference/cli/influx/bucket/create/#create-a-bucket-with-custom-bucket-schema) and an existing measurement schema.
+`bucket-schema update` requires a bucket with an [`explicit` schema-type](/influxdb/v2.0/reference/cli/influx/bucket/create/#create-a-bucket-with-custom-bucket-schema) and at least one defined schema.

 ## Usage